-Also, we can listen on the web to all that is said about us and our competitors.
+Also, we can listen on the web to what that is said about us and our competitors.

 Mobility is enhanced because every day, our new mobile and collaborative tools allow us to share information quickly and simply – working with the other side of the world.

-What is good is that small businesses have access today to more powerful tools like those used by large companies.
+What is good is that small businesses have access today to powerful tools as large companies have.

-However, if new technologies have not changed, the entrepreneurial act remains a risk and if the product is not good, it will not work.
-Similarly for the hyper-connected, there are many tools and applications, but we have to focus on the essentials to create value.
+Similarly for the hyper-connected, there are many tools and applications, but i do believe we should focus on the essentials to create value.

-The digital future is a chance for France and its companies to have nice room for improvement.
+The digital future is a chance for France and its companies for improvement.

 No area is untouched by dematerialization.

-You will also discover “crowdconsulting” to which our firm belongs!
+You will also discover “crowdconsulting” to which my firm belongs!

-Our firm, which responds to this unmet need, assists quickly and easily any organization in optimizing their resources and highlighting their employee’s skills by identifying the potential of each.
+My firm responds to this present need, assisting quickly and easily any entrepreneur and organization in optimizing their resources and unleashing their potentials.

-Our multilingual team, with strong intercultural management abilities, highlights global brainstorming via the internet to capture information and analyze from as many sources as possible through its connection to all areas of human activity.
+The multilingual team, with strong intercultural management abilities, focus on global brainstorming via the internet to capture the right information.

-As noted by Klaus Schwab, Founder and Chairman of the World Economic Forum: “We are trading a world where the big eat the small for the one where the fastest eat the slow.”
+As per Klaus Schwab, Founder and Chairman of the World Economic Forum: “We are trading a world where the big one eat the small one faster.”

-In fact, new technologies are changing not only the ways people act, behave, buy, and think but also the ways in which they work.
+In fact, new technologies are changing not only the ways people act and thoughts but also change the ways we work.

-But the rules, processes, and structures of organizations are often too numerous and complex for them to smoothly adapt to changes they face.
+In France, our rules, processes, and the French organizations are often too numerous and complex to smoothly adapt for change.

-The many internal procedures in these companies often lead people in them to a fragmentation of spots, a loss of direction, and a self-generating suffering at work (absenteeism, psychosocial disorders, and burn out).
+We have so many internal procedures in our French companies that cause fragmentation, a loss of direction, and a suffering at work (absenteeism, psychosocial disorders, and burn out).